-Residential - Residential demand is very seasonal and highest in the northeastern United States, where 25% of households use heating oil for space heating compared to 5.5% nationally.
+Residential - Residential demand is very seasonal and highest in the northeastern United States, where 25% of households use heating oil for space heating and they represent about 80% of the US households that use heating oil for space heating.

 Commercial - Commercial customers from agriculture, construction, commercial heating and manufacturing use heating oil and motor fuels, including diesel and various grades of gasoline for farming, fleets, and other enterprises.
-This market is sensitive to overall economic conditions, can depend on weather conditions and has some growth opportunities in nonweather related businesses.
+This market is sensitive to overall economic conditions, can depend on weather conditions and has some growth opportunities in non-weather related businesses.